MaiaNgo/dsc-monte-carlo-section-intro-online-ds-pt-051319/README.md

 ### The Kolmogorov-Smirnov Test

 One of the most common assumptions for many machine learning algorithms is that your data set is normally distributed.
-In this lesson, we introduce the Kolmogorov-Smirnov test which can be used to test the whether a data set is normally distributed.
+In this lesson, we introduce the Kolmogorov-Smirnov test which can be used to test whether a data set is normally distributed.

 ### Data Generation

 Sometimes you just want to test the efficiency or performance of an algorithm with a certain type of data.
 When that is the case, you need to be able to generate a data set meeting a particular set of requirements.
-So next, we give you some hands on experience of generating synthetic data sets.
+So next, we give you some hands-on experience of generating synthetic data sets.

 ### Resampling Methods